webxdc/store/ARCHITECTURE.md

 The app index describes the list of apps that are shown in the frontend webxdc.
 On initial store.xdc submit, the bot sends an `webxdcStatusUpdate` containing the current list of active `AppInfos` and the latest serial.
 On each following update request which contains store.xds latest serial number, the bot will only send new `AppInfos` with serial greater than that last seen serial.
 The store.xdc will then add them to the app index and store the newest serial number.
 Only webxdcs that have been removed from the index will be send in a special - yet to implement - field.

+---

+This project is still under heavy development by the webxdc working group.
+To see the current work go to https://github.com/orgs/deltachat/projects/61/views/1.